 Ask for the employee's keys or access cards to the building.
-If the employee is calm and collected it will likely not be harmful to allow him or her to collect personal items and say goodbye to co-workers.
-However, if you feel that terminated employees may be disruptive, or may harm other individuals, escort them to their desks or work stations and make sure that they safely leave the building.
+If you feel that terminated employees may be disruptive, or may harm other individuals, escort them to their desks or work stations and make sure that they safely leave the building.
 If you are concerned that they may come back to the building to cause further trouble, consider alerting building security, or changing the locks and access codes to ensure they can no longer gain entrance.

 Post-firing considerations.
-Once the hard task of firing an employee is over, your work is not done.
 Take care not to disparage the employee in front of his or her former co-workers.
 An attitude like that will rarely be perceived as professional and can be a serious deterrent to employee morale, particularly if the employee was well-liked by co-workers.